How to spend one day in Salem Massachusetts: Best day trip from Boston

 Winter Island Park is a recreational park located just a short drive away from downtown Salem.
 On your visit, you can explore the historic Fort and Pickering Lighthouse.

-There are also camp and RV sites on Winter Island with so many recreational opportunities, including swimming, fishing, camping, boating, and relaxation under the sun.
+There are also camp and RV sites on Winter Island with many recreational opportunities, including swimming, fishing, camping, boating, and relaxation under the sun.
+RV and tent camping are available from May 20-Nov.
+1 and reservations can be made here.

 Go on a Salem Ghost Tour